amsyaraidit-coder/Group-1-Assignment-DIP/README.md

 This Assignment are made to highlighting object of particular interest
 - we made 4 difference image for this technique
 - Python coding are submitted in file:
-  1. Cat 1 highlight
+  1. Cat 1 image
-  2. Cat 2 highlight
+  2. Cat 2 image
-  3. Butterfly Highlight
+  3. Butterfly image
-  4. Rabbit Highlight
+  4. Rabbit image